 How to protect the spray paint on plastic?

-To protect your freshly-painted plastic surface you need to apply a clear acrylic sealer.
+To protect your freshly-painted plastic surface, apply a clear acrylic sealer.
 A sealer is only necessary if you are painting an outdoor material.
 Use the sealer before you paint and after the item is completely dry.
 If you want a shiny finish, then it is not necessary to seal after

 - After confirming the acrylic paint is completely dry, then proceed to apply the varnish sealer.

 - The brush you will use for the first coat of varnish should be wide

 - The varnish should be well dried before you double coat.

 - The second coat should not be applied in the same direction.

 Plastic is a popular and easy item to recolor with spray paint.
 However, there are essential steps to adhere to get the preferred results.